codehub-learn/python-flask/README.md

 ## Getting started

 This document will provide information about what is needed to have installed for the Flask course.
+Overall we will need:
+- an IDE
+- Python (preferrably 3.3+) and Flask
+- Postman

 ### IDE